udai-arneja/HLP-Project_Group2/README.md

 ### Port Type

-Adding the XYPos to CommonTypes of Port Type.
-This is to be intialised and updated by the _Symbol_ - any updates should be calculated by symbol through the given XYPos diff when a symbol is being moved.
+Adding the XYPos to **CommonTypes** of Port Type.
+This is to be intialised and updated by the **Symbol** - any updates should be calculated by **Symbol** through the given XYPos diff when a symbol is being moved.
 All other modules can access this updated XYPos.

 ## CURRENT INTERFACES